Jlemien/Beginner-Python-Projects/README.md

 # Beginner-Python-Projects
-As of late 2017 I am just starting to learn Python 3, and here are the beginner projects that I am using to practice
+As of late 2017 I am just starting to learn Python 3, and here are the beginner projects that I am using to practice.
+Most of the code in this directory is related to various beginner projects.
+Some of these are as simple as "99 Bottles of Beer on the Wall" and some of them are a little more complex (scanning a folder on my computer for movies, searching those movies on rottentomatoes.com, and then renaming the file with the rottentomatoes score in the front of the files name so that I can easily find the "best" movies that I own).
+All of them are pretty small because (as of late 2017) I am very much a novice in Python.